peaclab/PACT/README.md

 __qsub_20mm.py__: steady-state and transient analysis for homogeneous chips with a chip size of 20mm with both uniform power density and non-uniform power density profiles.

-__qsub_Hetero_500um.py__: steady-state and transient analysis for heterogeneous chips with chip sizes of 5mm,10mm, and 20mm with non-uniform power density profiles.
-Users can select different hot spot locations and number of hot spots.
+__qsub_Hetero_500um.py__: steady-state and transient analysis for heterogeneous chips (Copper and Silicon) with chip sizes of 5mm,10mm, and 20mm with non-uniform power density profiles.
+Users can select different hot spot locations and the number of hot spots.

 Note that, these example script test cases assume the users have already installed the __Xyce 6.12__ parallel version and __OpenMPI 3.1.4__.
 If the users haven't installed these two softwares, please change the solver to SuperLU.
 If the users are running PACT with serial version of __Xyce 6.12__, please make sure you set the number_of_core option in the modelParams files to 1.